0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 The great arcs of history are determined by the rulers of their period, and individuals are capable (to a certain extent) of generating their own personal narratives within that period.
 <span className="note"><small>Bunyard 2018, p.
 4.</small><q>History, therefore, is a process directed by human agents to shape their world, and create their own identities through that activity</q></span>.[^bunyard1]

-In order to establish an understanding of our contemporary perception of time, we will begin with
+In order to establish an understanding of the perception of time across history, I will begin with a periodization that draws from the philosophical anthropology of Guy Debord in
-<span className="note"><small>This periodization draws heavily on the philosophical anthropology of Guy Debord from his 1967 book _The Society of the Spectacle_ (Debord 2021).</small>a periodization that describes the perception of time across history.</span>
+<span className="note"><small>See chapters V. and VI.</small>_The Society of the Spectacle_.</span>[^debord1]
-Along the arc of history, different social structures emerged that engender differing temporalities, thus a society's perception of history and its place in time is socially mediated.[^bunyard1]
+Debord presents a series of historical periods characterized by social structures that engender different perceptions of time called 'temporalities'.
-The following table lists distinct temporal periods called 'ages'.
+The following table lists these distinct periods.
-Each age is mediated by a form of social organization that generates specific perceptions of time called 'temporalities'.
+Each age is mediated by a form of social organization, and that organization generates a corresponding temporality, I will describe each in turn.

 <div className="scroller">